tseng531/crossroads/README.md

 9. **Please, see diagram in #7.**

 10. **Mob Programming**
-Attached few photos of our team working together on both pair and mob programming.
+<br/>Attached few photos of our team working together on both pair and mob programming.

 11. **There is evidence that you are building your product test-first.
 There are at least 10 unit tests in your test suite, and they all pass.**
-We conducted 10 unit tests which can be found in the test folder in the GitHub Repo for Crossroads.
+<br/>We conducted 10 unit tests which can be found in the test folder in the GitHub Repo for Crossroads.
 All tests passed.

 12. **Your team conducts a Sprint Review.**
-We conducted our sprint review having Linh, our real-life stakeholders participating.
+<br/>We conducted our sprint review having Linh, our real-life stakeholders participating.
 A photo is attached.

 Our product increment is working software which can be viewed at: http://165.227.45.199:8989/

 Our primary stakeholder Ms. Linh attended our Sprint Review.
 Attached is a photo of Linh and the Scrum Team conducting the Sprint Review in person.

 **Feedback from Linh about functionality**
-We demoed the Product Increment to Lihn and received the following feedback on the Product Increment:
+<br/>We demoed the Product Increment to Lihn and received the following feedback on the Product Increment:
 * Knowing how to take the T
 * Recommendations for dinner
 * Getting around campus - inside the buildings, how to find classrooms